dmcgowan/distribution-spec/spec.md

 }
 ```

+If the returned manifest is immutable and the registry supports conditional HTTP, the registry MUST set the `ETag` header with the digest of the returned manifest.

 A `Link` header MUST be included in the response when the descriptor list cannot be returned in a single manifest.
 Each response is an image index with different descriptors in the `manifests` field.
 The `Link` header MUST be set according to [RFC5988](https://www.rfc-editor.org/rfc/rfc5988.html) with the Relation Type `rel="next"`.

-The registry SHOULD support filtering on `artifactType`.
+A registry which generates the manifest registry SHOULD support filtering on `artifactType`.
 To fetch the list of referrers with a filter, perform a `GET` request to a path in the following format: `/v2/<name>/referrers/<digest>?artifactType=<mediaType>` <sup>[end-12b](#endpoints)</sup>.
 If filtering is requested and applied, the response MUST include a header `OCI-Filters-Applied: artifactType` denoting that an `artifactType` filter was applied.
 If multiple filters are applied, the header MUST contain a comma separated list of applied filters.